Updated: Protesters march in downtown Enid in reaction to George Floyd's death

 “Every culture revolves around African culture,” Washington said.
 “You have at least one rap song in your playlist … but then when it comes down to loving and accepting us as a brother and sister, that’s hard to give up.”

-The protest began to wrap up around 1:30 when Ward 3 City Commissioner Ben Ezzell appeared to invite all protesters to Tuesday’s commission meeting.
-The meeting will begin at 6:30 p.m. with public comment time allotted at the end of the meeting.
+The protest began to wrap up around 1:30 when Ward 3 City Commissioner Ben Ezzell appeared to invite all protesters to Tuesday’s commission meeting, which was slated to begin at 6:30 p.m. with public comment time allotted at the end of the meeting.
 Ezzell said the public comment time might be moved to the beginning of the meeting if enough people show up.

 “As part of doing the right thing, we are going to be looking at our police policies.”
 Ezzell said.
 “We are going to be looking at what we can do better here in the city of Enid … A couple people showing up can have a big impact on the city’s ordinances and our budgeting.”